Artist Statement

 Working outdoors, at times all day in one location, I see the flow of time in the shifts of light, the rhythm of the winds, the flow of air through the movement of fog, and temperatures that rise and fall.
 I am rejuvenated by the quality of the air, the natural scents that float by, and the grand vistas.
 When I see the paintings I have done I remember the experiences in greater detail.
 It goes with the painting wherever it lives.

-I show my paintings regularly through out the Rogue Valley, and Oregon as well as participating in exhibitions across the U.S. My paintings hang in private and public collections in the US, Canada, Mexico, Europe, and Argentina.
+I show my paintings regularly through out Oregon as well as participating in exhibitions across the U.S. My paintings hang in private and public collections in the US, Canada, Mexico, Europe, and Argentina.

 In the 1980’s and 1990’s I did several large scale public art commissions, and received a matching grant from the Oregon Arts Commission for one of them.